Southampton, England

 Match Day Experience

-A matchday at St Mary's captures the essence of English football - passionate local support, pre-match pub traditions, and the anticipation of Premier League action on the south coast.
+A matchday at St Mary's captures the essence of English football — passionate local support, pre-match pub traditions, and the anticipation of Premier League action on the south coast.
+The Ted Bates statue outside the stadium, honouring the player and manager whose 66-year association with the club is unmatched in English football, is the unofficial meeting point for visiting supporters.

 What to Bring

 ⚠️ Important: Southampton operates standard Premier League security.
 Bags larger than A4 size (21cm x 30cm) are subject to restrictions.
 Prohibited items include large backpacks, umbrellas, professional cameras, selfie sticks, and alcohol.
-Recommended items: match ticket (mobile preferred), phone, wallet, layers for potentially changing weather.
+Recommended items: match ticket (mobile preferred), phone, wallet, layers for potentially changing south-coast weather.
 Arrive 45-60 minutes before kickoff for smooth entry.

 Pre-Match (2-3 hours before)